• Carbono - Carbono Galeria

 b.
 1962, São Paulo (SP), Brazil | Lives and works in São Paulo (SP), Brazil.

-Artur Lescher's work is present in contemporary Brazilian art with installations, sculptures and objects that occupy spaces with strength and fluidity.
-The procedures of suspension, submission and opposition of materials are present in most of the artist's works.
-To this end, he mainly uses wood and metal, creating large-scale installations of a geometric nature, in which the relationship with space is a determining factor.
-His sculptures, on the other hand, stand alone, bringing to light all the formal and material power of the artist's choices, where using diverse materials, such as metal, stone or wood, he creates works that evoke design and recall familiar objects, but devoid of their function.
+Artur Lescher's work makes its mark on Brazilian contemporary art with installations, sculptures, and objects that occupy spaces with force and fluidity.
+The procedures of suspension, submission, and opposition of materials are present in most of the artist's works.
+To achieve this, he primarily uses wood and metal, creating large-scale, geometric installations in which the relationship with space is a determining factor.
+His sculptures, on the other hand, stand alone, bringing to the fore the full formal and material power of the artist's choices.
+Using diverse materials such as metal, stone, or wood, he creates works that evoke design and recall familiar objects, but stripped of their function.

 The artist participated in the 1987 and 2002 editions of the São Paulo Biennial and the 2005 edition of the Mercosul Biennial in Porto Alegre, Brazil, where he also served as curator.
-He has exhibited in several exhibitions in Latin America, Europe and the United States, in addition to two solo exhibitions, the first at the Tomie Ohtake Institute (2006), in São Paulo, and the second at the Palais d'Iéna (2017), in Paris.
-He recently exhibited at the Estação Pinacoteca, in São Paulo (2019), in addition to having solo exhibitions in several national and international galleries (including countries such as Mexico, Uruguay, France, Spain and the United States).
+He has exhibited in numerous shows in Latin America, Europe, and the United States, in addition to two solo exhibitions, the first at the Tomie Ohtake Institute (2006) in São Paulo, and the second at the Palais d'Iéna (2017) in Paris.
+He recently exhibited at the Estação Pinacoteca in São Paulo (2019), and has also presented solo exhibitions in various national and international galleries (including countries such as Mexico, Uruguay, France, Spain, and the United States).

-Adolfo Montejo, in a text from 2009, concludes that “the last trap of these sculptures is, therefore, their paradoxical nature/form: a detained, still, yet vibrant appearance.
-The throbbing state that does not aim to be definitive, neither for them, nor for us”.
+Adolfo Montejo, in a 2009 text, concludes that "the ultimate trap of these sculptures is, therefore, their paradoxical nature/form: a still, lingering appearance, yet vibrant.
+A throbbing state that is not intended to be definitive, neither for them nor for us."

 Representative galleries